 If you find an error on your credit report, you can dispute the accuracy of the item with the credit reporting agency that produced the report.
-Or, you can go directly to the source and dispute the item with the creditor or collector that reported the information to the credit reporting agency.
+Or, you can go directly to the source and dispute the item with the creditor or collector who reported the information to the credit reporting agency.

 After you dispute such information, the company that provided the information to a consumer reporting agency, like an original creditor or debt collector, must investigate.